 Should you need to be absent from a shift, let your site coordinator know and we’ll work on rescheduling it.

 Per the medical school’s illness policy, any more than 2 days absent need to be reported to the Office of Medical School Programs.
 Just not showing up to shifts is unprofessional behavior.

 Here is the Rush Medical College attendance policy:

 We don’t give you specific time off for you to go on interviews.
 Your schedule in the ER is fairly flexible, so if you have a few interviews, you should be able to arrange your schedule to accommodate them or trade shifts with one of your peers.
-While the medical school’s policy is that “students may not take more than 2 days off during a 4-week elective for interview purposes,” please note that emergency medicine is a core clerkship and not an elective and days off for interviews are not guaranteed.
+While the medical school’s policy is “students may not take more than 3 days off during a 4-week elective for interview purposes,” please note that emergency medicine is a core clerkship and not an elective and days off for interviews are not guaranteed.
 We are happy to be flexible and work with you, however you will be required to complete all 13 of your clinical shifts and maintain attendance at required didactics.
 Interviews are not considered an excused absence.

 If you have a large number of interviews, it might be best for you to take a month off to concentrate on those.